HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 </figure>

 ###### Synchronization between RL agent and manipulator
-RL agent had to obtain necessary data at once for decision making in each time step.
+RL agent needs to obtain necessary data at once for decision making in each time step.
-But as a manipulator was operated in asynchronous method, I had to decide what module should wait and collect data from the manipulator for synchronization.
+But as a manipulator was operated in asynchronous method, I decided what module should be-waited and collected data from the manipulator for synchronization.
 I implemented communication module and put this module in charge of that task.

 <figure>